BarriosXJavier/tmux-help/README.md

 A searchable tmux cheatsheet plugin that provides quick access to tmux commands, keybindings, and options.

-## Features

-- Organized sections for Sessions, Windows, Panes, and Copy Mode
-- Interactive search functionality
-- Easy to use keybindings
-- Section-based organization

 ## Installation

 ### Using TPM (recommended)